Who Is Daniel Radcliffe?

-Daniel Radcliffe’s parents initially refused to let him audition for the role, but a chance meeting with Harry Potter and the Sorcerer's Stone director Chris Columbus led to an audition.
-Those involved with the film were in overwhelming agreement that Radcliffe would make the perfect Harry, and the books' legions of fans seemed to agree.
-He reprised his role in each of the first film’s sequels.
-He went on to perform on Broadway in plays such as How to Succeed in Business Without Really Trying (2011).
-Radcliffe also starred in the 2013 film Kill Your Darlings.
+Daniel Radcliffe’s parents initially refused to let him audition for the role of Harry Potter, but a chance meeting with Harry Potter and the Sorcerer's Stone director Chris Columbus led to an audition.
+The books' legions of fans seemed to agree that Radcliffe was perfect as the boy wizard, and he starred in each installment of the immensely successful eight-part film series.
+Moving on from Harry Potter, the actor performed on Broadway in How to Succeed in Business Without Really Trying, and showed his versatility via films like Kill Your Darlings and Imperium.

-The only child of a literary agent and a casting director, Daniel Radcliffe has achieved international stardom for his work in the Harry Potter films, adaptations of the beloved best-sellers by J. K. Rowling.
-With the series' end in 2011, the young actor now works to establish himself as more than just the bespectacled wizard in training.
+The only child of a literary agent and a casting director, Daniel Radcliffe achieved international stardom for his work in the Harry Potter films, adaptations of the beloved best-sellers by J. K. Rowling.

 Released in November 2001, Harry Potter and the Sorcerer's Stone proved to be a box-office smash.
 Audiences adored Radcliffe as the lead character, an orphaned boy who attends a special school for wizards in training.
 And the fever surrounding the series simply seemed to grow with each new film.

-The eight-film series spanned more than a decade of Radcliffe's life.
-These movies actually show him growing up from a tween to a young man.
+The eight-film series spanned more than a decade of Radcliffe's life, showing him growing from a tween to a young man.
 And they provided him with the opportunity to work with many distinguished actors, including Gary Oldman, Alan Rickman, Emma Thompson and Helena Bonham Carter.
-Radcliffe finds Oldman's and Rickman's careers particularly inspiring, telling Back Stage that "They never, ever stop trying to get better and working with people they think are going to bring something new out of them."
+Radcliffe found Oldman's and Rickman's careers particularly inspiring, telling Backstage that "They never, ever stop trying to get better and working with people they think are going to bring something new out of them."

-In 2011, the Harry Potter series ended its run with the then-record-breaking Harry Potter and the Deathly Hallows: Part 2.
-The movie brought in roughly $168 million in its opening weekend.
-But with this final film came some sad good-byes.
-Radcliffe had to put his most famous character to rest and told Time Out New York what he would miss most about no longer playing Harry Potter.
-"It's very rare in your career that you get to play an action hero.
+In 2011, the Harry Potter series ended its run with the then-record-breaking Harry Potter and the Deathly Hallows: Part 2, which brought in roughly $168 million during its opening weekend.
+But with this final film came some sad goodbyes.
+Radcliffe told Time Out New York what he would miss most about no longer playing Harry Potter: "It's very rare in your career that you get to play an action hero.
 I'm not the natural frame and stature of an action hero, so I may not get to play one again."
-He has also lamented that the film series did not receive more critical recognition, especially in terms of Academy Award nominations.
+He also lamented that the film series did not receive more critical recognition, especially in terms of Academy Award nominations.

-In his work outside of the Harry Potter films, Radcliffe has strived to break away from his best-known role.
-He poked fun at himself and his image in Ricky Gervais' comedy series Extras in a 2006 special spot.
+Striving to break free of the Harry Potter typecasting, Radcliffe poked fun at his image in Ricky Gervais' comedy series Extras in a 2006 special spot.
 The following year, Radcliffe showed his dramatic acting chops and more than just a bit of skin on the Broadway stage in Equus, playing a disturbed teenager.
 In 2011, he took on a very different part—an ambitious young man—in the musical comedy How to Succeed in Business Without Really Trying.

-Radcliffe also began working an interesting project for British television in 2012.
-In A Young Doctor's Notebook, he plays the title character who is shadowed throughout each episode by an older version of himself portrayed by Jon Hamm.
+After hosting Saturday Night Live in early 2012, Radcliffe headlined in the gothic horror thriller The Woman in Black as a widowed lawyer and father who gets mixed up in supernatural trouble.
+Late that year he starred in the British TV show A Young Doctor's Notebook, his title character shadowed throughout each episode by an older version of himself, played by Jon Hamm.
 The series was such a success with audiences that it was renewed for a second season.

-Back on the big screen, Radcliffe continued to shed his wizard boy image.
-He portrayed famed Beat poet Allen Ginsberg during his younger years in Kill Your Darlings (2013).
-The film also features Elizabeth Olsen, Michael C. Hall and Ben Foster.
+Continuing to shed his wizard boy image, Radcliffe portrayed famed Beat poet Allen Ginsberg during his younger years in Kill Your Darlings (2013), alongside Elizabeth Olsen, Michael C. Hall and Ben Foster.
 In 2014, he took on the role of Ignatius Perrish, the prime suspect in the rape and murder of his girlfriend, in the supernatural thriller Horns.
-The same year, in a lighter rom-com, he starred as Wallace opposite Zoe Kazan in What If.
-In 2015, Radcliffe played Igor, assistant to Dr. Frankenstein (played by James McAvoy), in the sci-fi horror film Victor Frankenstein, an adaptation of Mary Shelley's novel Frankenstein.
+He also starred opposite Zoe Kazan in the rom-com What If, before playing the loyal assistant Igor to the titular doctor of Victor Frankenstein the following year.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!